solidmecha/solidmecha.com/content/game/movrog.md

 gamefile = "movrog"
 +++

 Capture the points.
 Square points give VP.
 Circles have mobs for mana.
 First to 1000 wins.
+Be sure to defend your captured points.
 0-9 to select units or use the buttons.
 Left click a point to order a unit there.